 So, my question is again, why are we wanting the barley all to ripen at the same time?
 Is it because we are thinking we are going to harvest it with a combine?
 King David is going to bring the combine?
-He is going to bring the machine and we are going to bring it all in all in one afternoon with the combine, are we?
+He is going to bring the machine and we are going to bring it all in all-in-one afternoon with the combine are we?

 No, that is not how it works.
-Back in ancient times, you took a few weeks to bring in your barley harvest.
+Back in ancient times you took a few weeks to bring in your barley harvest.
 Depending on how big it was you could have up to seven weeks to bring in your barley harvest.
 But typically, barley becomes ripe in the land of Israel in patches.
 What is happening is he is seeking out these unusual fields.
 He is seeking out these relatively rare, picture-perfect postcard fields.
 They do exist, especially now in modern days.
 Now you have modern implements disking the fields and removing the rocks and doing these kinds of things.
-And there are some fields that exist that way naturally even to start with, but why are we over-focusing on these fields?
+And there are some fields that exist that way naturally even to start with, but why are we over focusing on these fields?
 What is the point?
-Are we just fixated that it has got to be a picture-perfect field?
+Are we just like fixated that it has got to be a picture-perfect field?
 And anything that we do not like, anything that does not look like a picture-perfect postcard field, we have to disqualify that field?
 What is the mentality here?
-What are we doing?
-What are we going for?
+What are we doing?, what are we going for?
 Why are we adding these requirements to Scripture?
 You know the old saying is, “When Scripture is silent, so should we be”.
 Maybe he did not get the memo.

 Okay, this is a field near Poriyah Illit.
 Sister Becca Biderman on the 6th of February 2021 found Aviv medium dough barley.